-- + Establish a prompt reporting timeline of no less than 72 hours through legislation that reflects an appropriate, flexible standard for notifying government about significant cyber incidents. - + Attach reporting to confirmed cyber incidents with clear, objective criteria. - + Confine reports to significant and relevant incidents. - + Include robust liability protections so reporting entities are not penalized after the fact for complying with a legal obligation. - + Ensure compliance is supportive, not punitive through a compliance regime that treats cyberattack victims as victims while encouraging cooperation and trust between the public and private sectors. - + Restrict government use of data by closely aligning with the Cybersecurity Information Sharing Act of 2015, which contains provisions to exempt reported information from federal and state disclosure laws and regulatory use.
+Report Wisely Confine reports to significant and relevant incidents Instill Liability Protections Include robust liability protections so reporting entities are not penalized after the fact for complying with a legal obligation.
+Adopt Supportive Compliance Procedures Ensure compliance is supportive, not punitive, through a compliance regime that treats cyberattack victims as victims while encouraging cooperation and trust between the public and private sectors.
+Exempt Reports from Federal and State Regulation Restrict government use of data by closely aligning with the Cybersecurity Information Sharing Act of 2015, which contains provisions to exempt reported information from federal and state disclosure laws and regulatory use.

-SUPPLY CHAIN SECURITY

-The Council supports U.S. government efforts to enhance the security and reliability of software, firmware and hardware supply chains through open and transparent partnership with the private sector.

-- + Coordinated, whole-of-government efforts to develop clearly defined policies and standards for objectively assessing supply chain risk and security. - The National Telecommunications and Information Administration's work with industry stakeholders to produce a Software Bill of Materials that promotes supply chain transparency and reduces risk. - Federal Acquisition Security Council/U.S. Department of Homeland Security's Information and Communications Technology Supply Chain Risk Management Task Force. - + Legislation (e.g., United States 5G Leadership Act of 2019) that preserves national security while spurring innovation in a globalized economy. - Transparent refinement and adoption of the U.S. Department of Defense's Cybersecurity Maturity Model Certification while continuing to track, assess and spread awareness of its impact on Arizona's defense industrial base.
+Use Guiding Principles of Emerging Legislation Embrace the Cyber Incident Reporting for Critical Infrastructure Act of 2022 signed into law on March 15, 2022, while focusing on active engagement in development of implementation regulations being promulgated within two years of the bill's enactment.
+Adopt as a guiding principle the broadly supported U.S. Chamber-endorsed recommendations adopted during the earlier congressional hearings.
+Harmonize Reporting Requirements Continue to monitor emerging federal legislation focused on required reporting to avoid redundancy and harmonize the reporting requirements between various agencies that are emerging to promote business productivity and efficiency.
+Supply Chain Security The Council supports federal government efforts to enhance the security and reliability of software, firmware and hardware supply chains through open and transparent partnership with the private sector.
+Develop Policies for Objective Assessment Focus on coordinated, whole-of-government efforts to develop clearly defined policies and standards for objectively assessing supply chain risk and security.
+Encourage Public and Private Sector Collaboration Expand on the National Telecommunications and Information Administration's work with industry stakeholders to produce a Software Bill of Materials that promotes supply chain transparency and reduces risk.
+Expand Task Force Action Support the Federal Acquisition Security Council/U.S. Department of Homeland Security's Information and Communications Technology Supply Chain Risk Management Task Force.
+Put Policy in Action Craft and pass legislation (e.g., United States 5G Leadership Act of 2019) that preserves national security while spurring innovation in a globalized economy.
+Refine While Measuring Impact Work to transparently refine and adopt the U.S. Department of Defense's Cybersecurity Maturity Model Certification while continuing to track, assess and spread awareness of its impact on Arizona's defense industrial base.
+Internet of Things (IoT) Cybersecurity The Council supports the development of a flexible, stackable baseline of IoT security requirements to be built upon and tailored to fit individual ecosystem needs and evolve as technology progresses.
+This will happen through: - Passage of the IoT Cybersecurity Improvement Act. - Development of the National Institute of Standards and Technology (NIST) Core Cybersecurity Feature Baseline for Securable IoT Devices (NISTIR 8259) and C2 Consensus on IoT Security Baseline Capabilities. - Coordination with the Federal Trade Commission to deem conformance with the NIST baseline presumptively reasonable. - International harmonization of IoT security practices.

-IOT CYBERSECURITY

-The Council supports the development of a flexible, stackable baseline of IoT security requirements to be built upon and tailored to fit individual ecosystem needs and evolve as technology progresses.

-- + Passage of the IoT Cybersecurity Improvement Act. - Development of the National Institute of Standards and Technology Core Cybersecurity Feature Baseline for Securable IoT Devices (NISTIR 8259) and C2 Consensus on IoT Security Baseline Capabilities. - + Coordination with the Federal Trade Commission to deem conformance with the NIST baseline presumptively reasonable. - International harmonization of IoT security practices.

-SG SECURITY

-The Council supports rapid deployment of 5G infrastructure utilizing trusted sources of supply.

-- Certified Information Systems Auditor strategic risk management. - Communications Security, Reliability and Interoperability Council guidance on network security and reliability. - + National Security Telecommunications Advisory Committee 5G and supply chain.
+5G Security The Council supports rapid deployment of 5G infrastructure utilizing trusted sources of supply.
+Key focus areas are: - Certified Information Systems Auditor strategic risk management - Communications Security, Reliability and Interoperability Council guidance on network security and reliability. - National Security Telecommunications Advisory Committee 5G and supply chain.